pohlm01/master-thesis/presentation.typ

   bikeshed_x509_size_comp
 }
   #speaker-note[
-    - Looks as if X.509 is smaller in the best case
+    - Looks as if X.509 is smaller in the best-case
       - Not true (next slide)
-    - Last case is 5 times as big
+    The last case is 5 times as big
     - #text(fill: gray)[22,580 is #math.approx 15 packets (MTC 1,500 bytes)]
   ]
 ]